About MountainTrue—Founded 2015

 - – And to strengthen our grassroots engagement and involve a broader spectrum of the population.

 To achieve our goals, MountainTrue’s board, volunteers and professional staff focus on a core set of issues across 23 counties of Western North Carolina: sensible land use, restoring public forests, protecting water quality, and promoting clean energy – all of which have a high impact on the environmental health and long-term prosperity of our region.
-MountainTrue is the home of the French Broad Riverkeeper, the primary protector and defender of the French Broad River watershed.
+MountainTrue is the home of the French Broad Riverkeeper, the primary protector and defender of the French Broad River watershed and the Watauga Riverkeeper, the primary watchdog and spokesperson for the Elk and Watauga Rivers.

 OUR MISSION: MountainTrue champions resilient forests, clean waters and healthy communities in Western North Carolina.